GooseyHonker/RecursiveSimplicity/README.md

 # **Release of Any and All Liability Disclaimer**

-This **Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the book **NeuroSimplicity: End the Nightmare** by Charles D. Miller V, who is a layperson.
+This **Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the book **Recursive Simplicity: End the Nightmare** by Charles D. Miller V, who is a layperson.
 Charles D. Miller V is me.
 I am not an expert.
 Please read this Disclaimer carefully.
 By reading this book, you acknowledge and agree to the terms set forth below.

 1. Purpose

-This Disclaimer is intended to inform you that all content in **NeuroSimplicity: End the Nightmare** is provided for educational and entertainment purposes only and does not constitute professional advice.
+This Disclaimer is intended to inform you that all content in **Recursive Simplicity: End the Nightmare** is provided for educational and entertainment purposes only and does not constitute professional advice.
 The techniques, strategies, and suggestions outlined herein are simplified summaries of complex neuroscience concepts and are not tailored to individual circumstances.

 2. No Professional Advice

-**NeuroSimplicity: End the Nightmare** is not a substitute for professional medical, psychological, legal, financial, or other expert services.
+**Recursive Simplicity: End the Nightmare** is not a substitute for professional medical, psychological, legal, financial, or other expert services.
 Neither the author nor the publisher is a licensed professional in any of these fields, and no portion of this book establishes an attorney-client, physician-patient, financial advisor-client, or any other professional relationship.
 Readers should consult qualified professionals before acting on any information or techniques described in this book.